 Over last two decades I trained in various modalities including Mindfulness yoga and meditation, Mindfulness and Yoga for Pain, Slow Embodied yoga, Yin/Insight yoga, Psychology and Person-Centred Counselling, Master NLP and NLP for Health and Wellbeing, Life and Wellness Coaching, breathwork, Energy Healing and Reiki Master, Somatics, Embodiment practices, bodywork and Thai Yoga Massage.

-I am also Embodied Resilience Coach and Focusing Practitioner (currently assisting on modular Focusing Training with Fiona Parr).
+I am also Embodied Wissom Coach and Focusing Practitioner (currently assisting on modular Focusing Training with Fiona Parr).

 I bring all of that experience into my work with clients, creating integrative approach, a unique mix of bio-psycho-social & spiritual approach that is client-led, compassionate and trauma aware.

-I am registered Senior Yoga Teacher and Trainer with Yoga Alliance Professionals UK, with over 5000 hours teaching time, and Founder of Golden Mandala Yoga-Soma Institute.
+I am registered Senior Yoga Teacher, Trainer and Mentor/YogaCoach with Yoga Alliance Professionals UK, with over 5000 hours teaching time, and Founder of Golden Mandala Yoga-Soma Institute.

-I work closely with Julia Davis from Yoga Teachers Forum and deliver CPDs on Ethics, Consent and Trauma for Yoga Teachers workshops.
+I work closely with Julia Davis and other teacher trainers from Yoga Teachers Forum and deliver CPDs on Ethics, Consent and Trauma for Yoga Teachers workshops.

 I have been mentoring yoga teachers for many years – you can find more info here: Yoga Teacher Mentoring.